agrawalashweta/Verilog/README.md

 **Description**: Dual Port RAM is a type of memory that has two independent access ports, allowing simultaneous read and/or write operations on two different addresses.
 **Purpose**: Enables faster data access by allowing two different operations (read/write) to happen at the same time.

+### 20. ROM

+**Description**: ROM is a type of non-volatile memory used in computers and electronic devices to store permanent data or instructions.
+Unlike RAM, the data stored in ROM cannot be easily modified or erased.
+**Purpose**: The main purpose of ROM is to hold firmware or system software, such as the bootloader or BIOS, that must be preserved even when the device is powered off.

 ## TESTBENCHES

 All the modules include **testbenches** written in Verilog to verify their functionality using simulation tools.
 All the simulation results are included in their respective folders.